 Johns Hopkins University is active in reducing waste and promoting recycling and composting on all of its campuses.
-In fiscal year 2017, Johns Hopkins University achieved an overall waste diversion rate of 43%, surpassing its standing goal of 35%.
+In fiscal year 2017, Johns Hopkins University achieved an overall waste diversion rate of 43%.

 The university has also developed initiatives focused on source reduction, including reducing total paper consumption.
 When we do buy paper products, our goal is to use post-consumer recycled content paper.
 For example, campuses use at least 50% post-consumer recycled content for bathroom products, with most using 100%.

 All of Johns Hopkins’ campuses have robust and convenient recycling programs.
-Methods and bins used for collecting recyclables vary by campus and division, but all paper and cardboard, glass bottles and jars, aluminum cans and foil, and plastic containers (#1 and 2) are recyclable.
-Other unique programs exist for items such as writing utensils, ink cartridges, and electronics through Terracycling.
+Methods and bins used for collecting recyclables vary by campus and division, but all paper and cardboard, aluminum cans and foil, and plastic containers (#1 and 2) are recyclable.
+Plastics #3-6 are no longer recyclable because our vendors have stopped accepting them.
+Other unique programs exist on the Homewood Campus for items such as writing utensils, ink cartridges, and personal care products through Terracycling.
+Submit a request for styrofoam recycling after collecting one clear bag’s worth of white #6 styrofoam.
+If your office uses Amazon Business Green Mountain K-cups, boxes and postage will be included in the program so you can collect used K-cups and mail them back.
+The grounds will be composted and the cups will be recycled.
 For dorm materials, Homewood Housing and Residence Life Offices host move-out collections for Goodwill at the end of the year.
+See the Recycling Services website for more information or to submit a recycling request.
 Click on your campus/division for specific recycling information and resources under the “Campuses & Contacts” section of the site.

-Organic and biodegradable waste collected for composting on campus is taken to an off-site service facility where it is processed into soil for gardening and farming in the region.
+Organic and biodegradable waste collected for composting on campus is taken to an off-site service facility where it is processed into soil amendment for use in landscaping on some campuses and sold commercially for gardening and farming in the region.
 Beyond creating a new useful product, composting also diminishes the public and environmental health problems caused by traditional waste disposal at landfills and incinerators.
 Air pollution from the burning and burying of waste in landfills causes public health and environmental problems such as cancer, asthma, and species and habitat loss.
-On campus, the following items are accepted for composting: all food scraps (pre and postconsumer), compostable utensils made from biodegradable material, and all paper products like plates, coffee cups, napkins, and paper towels.
-Click on your campus/division to determine if compost collection is available where you are under the “Campuses & Contacts” section
+Additionally, applying soil amendment from composting reduces the need for chemical fertilizers and pesticides that runoff into the Chesapeake Bay and harm aquatic ecosystems.
+On campus, the following items are accepted for composting: all food scraps (pre and postconsumer); compostable plastics made from plant material from campus dining locations (identified by #7 and the letters “PLA”) including utensils, to-go containers, and cups for cold drink; and all paper products like plates, coffee cups, napkins, and paper towels.
+Click on your campus/division to determine if compost collection is available where you are under the “Campuses & Contacts” section of the site.